10 Ways Your Body Changes When You Start Drinking Enough Water

 Your focus may increase

 Ever feel like you have no control over your attention span?
 Your mind just wanders no matter how hard you try to focus on the task at hand?
 Drink a big glass of water and watch what happens: According to researchers from Georgia Tech, even mild dehydration affects your ability to focus and do your job.
 Just like sleep, maintaining a healthy diet, and making time to sweat it out in your favorite workout class or log miles on your nearby running path, water is one of the most essential needs of your body.
 In fact, since we’re made up of so much water, it makes sense why we would constantly need it to replenish, cleanse, and feed our system.
+(Don’t miss the surprising benefits of lime water for your health.)

 You may be stronger and faster